Topener/ti.dbutil/readme.md

 ## Why transactions?
 Transactions in SQLite are significantly lighter on performance.
 Especially when doing many queries.
 A simple performance test of inserting 1000 items into a database helps illustrate this performance.

-- Insert 1000 items without transactions: 600ms*
+- Run example script (below) without transactions: 757ms*
-- Insert 1000 items with transactions: 11ms*
+- Run example script (below) with transactions: 35ms*

 **This test was performed in an iOS 13 Simulator.
 Device performance is most likely worse than this*